Debt collection rights

 What this looks like in practice

-Settlement offers are a standard industry practice — hospitals would rather collect 50% of an outstanding balance than spend three years sending it through collections to recover 15%.
+Many hospital billing departments have written self-pay or settlement-offer policies.
 The negotiation framework is: state the bill amount, state the hardship (or just state 'I'm self-pay'), offer a percentage of the bill in exchange for prompt payment and account closure.
-Many hospitals have written self-pay discount policies that automatically apply 20–40% off; ask for that policy first.
+Many hospitals have written self-pay discount policies; ask for that policy first.
+Eligibility, discount levels, and approval rates are set by each hospital and described in their policy documents.

-For non-profit hospitals, charity-care eligibility (§501(r)) is a separate and stronger framework — apply for that before settlement-negotiating.
-For-profit hospitals don't have charity care obligations but often have similar self-pay discount programs.
+For non-profit hospitals, charity-care eligibility (§501(r)) is a separate and stronger federal framework — apply for that before settlement-negotiating.
+For-profit hospitals don't have §501(r) charity-care obligations but may have their own self-pay discount programs.

 How to spot it on a bill